worldmusic/worldmusic.github.io/chapters/nielsen-vallejo-playlist-2022/index.md

 Borodin was among a cohort of Russian composers, known as The Mighty Five, who sought to create what they perceived as a truly "Russian" sound in the late nineteenth century.
-Borodin sought to paint a sonic landscape, connecting music to geography----in this case Central Asian territories that Russia had recently seized in a climate of European imperialism.
+Borodin sought to paint a sonic landscape, connecting music to geography---in this case Central Asian territories that Russia had recently seized in a climate of European imperialism.
 The piece draws on musical exoticism, or the portraying other peoples and places distant from the composer (Locke 2001).